 Inventor in Residence

 In 2011, Mark was appointed the as the first ever “Inventor in Residence” at the Science Museum in London.
 The aim of the residency is to create products and inventions, inspired by the Museum Collections, that spark an interest in Science, Design and Engineering, often incorporating intriguing scientific phenomena or ideas.
 You can learn more about the products produced for the Science Museum by clicking here.
+During his time at the Museum he was also commissioned to design gifts for Professor Stephen Hawking and Her Majesty The Queen.

 For over a decade Mark has been working as a design consultant, taking on projects for clients that require a little lateral thinking.
 Client projects have varied from generating product ideas at brainstorming workshops, to 18 month projects to develop a product from an idea, through all the stages ready for a market launch.